MKowal2/MKowal4.github.io/index.md

 ![Ryerson](images/profile_rvl.png)

 Hi there!
 Welcome to my website.
-I have some information about me, research I am doing, and a blog.
+I have some information about me, the research I am doing, and a blog.

 ## Blog Posts